junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas nods quietly, thinking.
 "He's only trying to do the right thing, because he loves you."

-River huffs a laugh that surprised him.
+River huffs a laugh that surprises him.
 "The Doctor does not and has never loved me.
 I'm not lying."

 Cas stares at her.
 "I don't understand.
 You love him."